 Still with 009 and a layout based loosely on Golf Links on the Rye and Camber Tramway.
 Fully boxed ply boards, scratch built building and soldered track construction.

 A prototype... well nearly.
 Wenhaston on the Southwold, but built to 009 standards.
 Ply board again, but no box or backscene.
 Scratch-built track on PCB and buildings from card/wood/plastic.
 I was particularly pleased with the Arthur Pain station building which was built using stripwood over card and then inlaid with Slaters brick.
-Carpet underfelt grass and rolling stock from Golden Arrow.
+The grass areas were created using carpet underfelt, and the rolling stock was from Golden Arrow kits.
 The layout was sometimes shown at table height connected to Simon Wilson's Southwold - he still has the stock pictured...now painted green (of course).